- Web development

 About the author

-Milan Lund is a Freelance Web Developer with Kentico Expertise.
-He specializes in building and maintaining websites in Xperience by Kentico.
+Milan Lund is a Full-Stack Web Developer, Solution Architect, and Consultant for Xperience by Kentico projects, working as both a freelancer and a contractor.
+He specializes in building and maintaining websites using Xperience by Kentico.
 Milan writes articles based on his project experiences to assist both his future self and other developers.

 Find out more